But how does bitcoin actually work?

 From the miner’s perspective, each block is like a miniature lottery, where everyone is guessing numbers as fast as they can until one lucky individual finds one that makes the hash of the block start with many zeros, and gets rewarded as a result.

-And anyone who is just using Bitcoin (but not being a block creator) no longer needs to listen for all the individual transactions on the network to copy them down on a personal ledger.
+And anyone who is just using Bitcoin (but not mining) no longer needs to listen for all the individual transactions on the network to copy them down on a personal ledger.
 Instead, Bitcoin users just need to keep track of the blocks that are being produced, which is much easier.

 The key addition is that if you hear of two miners broadcasting distinct blockchains with conflicting transaction histories, you defer to the longest one.
 That is, the one with the most work put into it.